Yes! The Nisqually Wildlife Refuge is open, and it’s a great place to take your kids this summer for an easy hike or just to explore.

 We typically take the boardwalk trail out to the picnic table by the barns, and then cut over and walk out on the boardwalk over the water.
 This is really neat to do-just keep in mind that if you go all the way, you’ll be doing some real distance, and somehow the way back is always a little longer than the way there!
 The part of this trail that extends over the water is also closed during several months in the fall for hunting season.
-It’s open now.
+It should be open now.

 You’ll have the most fun if you bring along a camera or binoculars the kids can use, though there are many viewing areas along the way if you forgot yours.
-There is a nice bathroom at the center, and a not-at-all nice set of porta potties near the barns.

 You will want to dress for the weather.
 It’s an open spot, and during the winter there can be a chilling wind off the water.
 During the summer, a sun hat is a good idea.